 With careful planning many students are able to find ways of affording to study at postgraduate level.

 It is important that you do not start your course without having first identified a proper package of funding to cover both your tuition fees and living costs for the whole of your course.
+You should use our Budgeting web page to work out how much money you will need as a student, before you try and identify funding options.

 This advice guide includes information about:

-- An overview of postgraduate funding
+- Overview of postgraduate funding

 - Funding from trusts and charities